bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.2576924759405075in"} -->

-It\'s also possible to style some of the individual elements.
+It&apos;s also possible to style some of the individual elements.
 Instead of the entire table, you can style a single cell, part of a row, or part of a header.